The Account Model

 Every interaction in the VSL devnet, whether submitting a claim, settling a payment, or verifying computation, starts with an account.

-An account in the Verifiable Settlement Layer (VSL) is a simple, self-sovereign construct defined by a public-private key pair.
+An account in the VSL is a simple, self-sovereign construct defined by a public/private key pair.
 The account model is intentionally minimal but expressive, allowing users, apps, and services to manage identity, assets, and state with full cryptographic control.

 • Address (Public Key Hash): Accounts are identified by public keys, just like in Ethereum.
 The public key is hashed to create the address, while the private key is used to sign claim messages and transactions.